June 25

 SEE THE ALL-CLAD D3 4 QT SAUTE PAN ON AMAZON NOW:

-As we've already mentioned, though this may not be a pan you'd think to get, it is extremely versatile and can be an asset to any cook, any kitchen, any where.
-It works as a sauce pan, a saucier, a chef's pan, a (smallish) stock pot, a deep frying pan, or a Dutch oven.
-This pan can do do it all.
+As we've already mentioned, though this may not be a pan you'd think to get, it is extremely versatile and can be an asset to any cook, any kitchen, anywhere.
+It works as a large sauce pan, a saucier, a chef's pan, a (smallish) stock pot, a deep frying pan, and a Dutch oven.
+It is the original Always Pan.

-Sure, it's not the best choice for pan frying; the tall sides make it hard to flip food and slow evaporation.
-But in a pinch, it works.
-And it is an absolutely superb choice for soups and stews: you can sauté your mirepoix, then add your stock.
-A one pot meal!
+It's not the best choice for pan frying; the tall sides make it hard to flip food and slow evaporation.
+But it works.
+And it is a superb choice for soups and stews: you can sauté your mirepoix, then add your stock.
+A one pot meal (again--the original Always Pan, and actually big enough to be used as one).

 We love, love, love this pan.
 We can't say enough good things about it.
 It's one of our go-to pans for so many uses.